 Moreover, it evolves unitarily under the system Hamiltonian with $B_i = 0$.
-In this configuration, the boundary spins $A$ and $C$ are initially excited, while the intermediate sites are prepared in their ground states.
-Entanglement dynamics, in this case, arise from coherent exchange interactions distributed across the entire chain.
+In this configuration, the boundary spins $A$ and $C$ are initially excited, while the intermediate sites remain unexcited.
+The entanglement dynamics, in this case, arise from coherent exchange interactions distributed across the entire chain.

 For P2, the chain is initialized in the state